Today’s VA Loan Rates for

 Expert Tip: “Even a 0.125% lower interest rate can potentially save borrowers thousands of dollars over a 30-year term,” says Michael Burns, Mortgage Advisor at Patriot Home Lending.

-VA Loan Types and Their Rates
+VA Loan Types and Their Interest Rates in 2025

 1. VA Purchase Loans